cevoaustralia/aws-google-auth/README.md

 You should `eval` the `export` statements that come out, because that'll set environment variables for you.
 This tools currently doesn't write credentials to an `~/.aws/credentials` file

+## Acknowledgements

+This work is inspired by [keyme](https://github.com/wheniwork/keyme) -- their digging into the guts of how Google SAML auth works is what's enabled it.